SlideRuleEarth/sliderule/targets/binding-python/binding-python.md

-# h5lite-python
+# binding-python

-A python module for reading H5 data
+Python bindings for the sliderule library.

 ## Prerequisites